sezanzeb/input-remapper/README.md

 - Buttons can be mapped to keycodes or macros
 - The D-Pad only works as two buttons - horizontal and vertical

-On ubuntu, gamepads worked better in wayland than with X11 for me.
+On Ubuntu, gamepads worked better in Wayland than with X11 for me.

 ## Installation